Program Time: 6:30PM

 Personal Leadership can be defined as a system of self-management that allows one to be mindful and creative while operating across differences under stress and pressure.
 Personal Leadership model is built of six practices that people of different cultures, professions, and generations can easily relate to.
 When intentionally practiced PL provides us with a set of skills invaluable both professionally and personally.

 Techniques used in the Personal Leadership training are highly effective an applicable in one-on-one or group work and will be extremely useful for professionals working in Organizational Development.
+See link for materials leadership handout.

 This highly interactive session will briefly introduce participants to the PL structure and engage them in a powerful activity of formulating their professional vision and maximizing alignment with it in their practice.